 This is the lament by a woman from Batchenga in Cameroon.
 She is just one of many community members impacted by the construction of the 420 MW Nachtigal hydroelectric dam on the Sanaga River, which is financed by the African Development Bank (AfDB) and other International Financial Institutions (IFIs).
 Like the people of Batchenga, many other communities across Africa have been suffering from the disastrous impacts of AfDB-funded projects for several decades.
 The consequences of ‘development’ projects financed by the African Development Bank are stark whilst the suffering of those who are affected continues.
 Women and their communities are organising to say NO to the heavy toll of projects imposed by the AfDB that perpetuate a capitalist, neo-colonial development model for Africa.

-The opens in a new windowlegal provisionsopens PDF file on which the African Development Bank was founded demonstrate that the AfDB is an adherent of the Universal Charter of Human Rights and the African Charter on Human and Peoples’ Rights.
+The legal provisions on which the African Development Bank was founded demonstrate that the AfDB is an adherent of the Universal Charter of Human Rights and the African Charter on Human and Peoples’ Rights.
 This implies that all its processes and mechanisms must respect the provisions of these declarations, not only in their formulation, but especially in their implementation on the ground.
 The AfDB’s failure to do so and respect its commitments should be considered as a violation of its obligations.
 This breach should also mean that women and communities that are facing harmful impacts of AfDB-funded projects have a right to reparations and just compensation.

 Building a campaign targeting the AfDB